 The truth is, living into your 10th decade may come with some challenges.
 For example, retirement savings will need to last longer, and health care costs may take a bigger bite out of your nest egg than you planned for.
 So how do you live longer but still maintain a high quality of life?
 It turns out aging well is more than being blessed with good genes.

 Studies show that daily habits also play a big role.
 "At least 70 percent, if not more, of how you physically age is determined by your lifestyle choices," says Roger Landry, M.D., M.P.H. — a preventive medicine physician in Cape Cod, Mass — in an interview with Athene.
 Landry is also the author of Live Long, Die Short and the president of Masterpiece Living, a multi-specialty group that promotes successful aging.

-No matter your current age, it’s never too early or late to incorporate these six strategies into your life:
+No matter your current age, it's never too early or late to incorporate these six healthy habits into your life:

 - Move more

 Experts are raising alarms about society's sedentary ways, even calling sitting "the new smoking" — and for good reason.
 "You either use it or lose it, and a major component of using it is movement," says Landry.
 Although going to the gym is terrific, that doesn't make up for sitting during the rest of the day.
 That's why it may help to set a goal to walk more throughout the day until you're eventually logging 7,000 to 10,000 steps.
 Buy a pedometer or activity tracker to help you track your steps, get your baseline and then progress slowly up to that 10,000 mark.
 If walking isn't your speed, take up another physical activity like biking or tennis that can help you stay active now, potentially prolong life and lead you to a better retirement.